italojsoliveira/italojsoliveira.github.io/_pages/bio.md

 - I received a grant to participate in the [ICCL Summer School 'Bridging the Gap between Human and Automated Reasoning'](https://iccl.inf.tu-dresden.de/web/SummerSchool2017) at the Dresden University of Technology, Germany🇩🇪.

-- In the context of the joint CNRS (France) and FACEPE (Brazil) project "[Reconciling Description Logic and Non-Monotonic Reasoning in the Legal Domain](https://www.cril.univ-artois.fr/en/projects/dlnmr/)", collaborating with Prof. [Ivan Varzinczak](https://ijv.ovh/), [Prof. Fred Freitas](https://scholar.google.co.uk/citations?user=bp0hZ8QAAAAJ&hl=en), and [Cleyton Rodrigues](https://scholar.google.com/citations?user=BPveCTMAAAAJ&hl=en), I made a research visit to the Computer science Research Institute of Lens, Université d’Artois, France🇫🇷.
+- In the context of the joint CNRS (France) and FACEPE (Brazil) project "[Reconciling Description Logic and Non-Monotonic Reasoning in the Legal Domain](https://www.cril.univ-artois.fr/en/projects/dlnmr/)", collaborating with Prof. [Ivan Varzinczak](https://ijv.ovh/), [Prof. Fred Freitas](https://scholar.google.co.uk/citations?user=bp0hZ8QAAAAJ&hl=en), and [Cleyton Rodrigues](https://scholar.google.com/citations?user=BPveCTMAAAAJ&hl=en), I made a research visit to the Computer Science Research Institute of Lens, Université d’Artois, France🇫🇷.

 ### 2016